-This is the main trunk of your staircase minus balustrade (Discussed a little lower).
-It consists of Strings either side of your Treads and Risers.
+This is the main trunk of your staircase, minus the balustrade.
+It consists of strings either side of your treads and risers.

 This is the vertical, structural element that runs perpendicular to, and houses, the treads and risers.
 This can be shaped to follow the ‘sawtooth’ of the treads and risers to create what is known as a cut string.

 The part of the stairway that you step on.
 You would normally also have a nosing on this that slightly overlaps the riser.

 The individual going is the term for the measurement from face of riser to face of riser.